Wynncraft/WynncraftAPI/Item-API/README.md

 | category | String | This item's category | `armor`, `weapon`, or `accessory` |

 #### Identifications
 All fields in the item object marked with '(Identification)' are identifications that are revealed when an item is identified.
-The values given by the API represent the 'base value' of that identification, when an item is actually identifed a random number is generated for each non-zero identification and is then multipled by that identification's base value.
+The values given by the API represent the 'base value' of that identification, when an item is actually identified a random number is generated for each non-zero identification and is then multiplied by that identification's base value.
 For identifications that have a positive base value, the random number can be between 0.3 and 1.3.
 For identifications that have a negative base value, the random number can be between 0.7 and 1.3.
-The result after multiplication is then rounded to the neared integer, with a maximum value of -1 for negative identifications and a minimum value of 1 for positive identifications.
+The result after multiplication is then rounded to the nearest integer, with a maximum value of -1 for negative identifications and a minimum value of 1 for positive identifications.

 {% sample lang="v1" %}
 #### Response